 Ezrin later recalled, “At first Roger had not planned to include any of Dave’s material….
 I fought for this song and insisted that Roger work on it.”

 “The Doctor”, as it was named during most of production, was written and added early on, before the first band production demo of January 9, 1979.
 Several versions of the track were recorded.
 Waters and Ezrin preferred a wall-of-sound version with orchestrations behind the guitar solos while Gilmour preferred a looser but harder-edged version with no orchestration; he called it a “sloppier version.”
 Both versions have exactly the same tempo and can be heard on the bonus material of the Immersion box set.
 Bob Ezrin talked about it in a Guitar World interview:

 “I fought for the introduction of the orchestra on that record.
 This became a big issue on ‘Comfortably Numb,’ which Dave saw as a more bare-bones track.
 Roger sided with me.
 So the song became a true collaboration — it’s David’s music, Roger’s lyric and my orchestral chart.”

 In the end, the three compromised.
 The final version featured orchestration behind the first guitar solo and no orchestra behind the final solo.
 Bingo… history.

 The final version is not only an excellent compromise but collectively it is a better track than either of the two versions would have been on their own.
 Moving from softer and orchestral to raw and edgy adds a sonic contrast that builds to a crescendo as the song progresses.
-The shifting tone adds to the drama of the track and ultimate build of Side 3.
+The shift in tone adds weight to the drama of the track and the ultimate climax that closes out the side.

 Session musician Lee Ritenour was brought in to play a second high strung acoustic guitar for the chorus underneath David Gilmour’s vocals, adding to the fullness and fill of the sound.